WELCOME TO

 Beyond

-its more early presence, the picture basically tells the majority of the
+its more early presence, the picture basically

-nice contrast of hues.
-The base
+Clean color, good form, nice contrast of hues.
+The base color is rather a lavender

-watermark and a bright green heart.
+grape with a large lighter lavender/chartreuse watermark and a bright green

-The bloom segments are outlined in cream-gold.
+heart.
+The bloom segments are

 Having